By Marcia Braden

-Unfortunately, the need to preserve sameness does not manifest as a skill in personal organization.
-Quite the opposite, actually, as girls with FXS frequently have great difficulty keeping their rooms organized, cars clean or personal items stored in an orderly manner.
+The Issue: Unfortunately, the need to preserve sameness does not manifest as a skill in personal organization.
+Quite the opposite, actually, as girls with FXS frequently have great difficulty keeping their rooms organized, cars clean, or personal items stored in an orderly manner.
 The obvious neurobiological culprits are attention and executive function deficits.

 Capitalizing on Creativity

 Many females affected with FXS are excellent writers who create wonderful stories.
 One woman explained that she was much more able of expressing emotion through a fictional character than through her real life experiences.
 Analogies and abstract literary techniques allow for expression of inspiring imagery and interesting stories.
 These girls are usually good readers who enjoy fantasy and fictional stories.
 Therefore, using a journal to write down their feelings is often a successful therapeutic tool.